santigarciacc/COVID19/README.md

 **IMPORTANT**: remember that data from [repository of ECDC] is updated a day later, then you are plotting the data from yesterday.

-## PART II: Scripts for exploring and predicting data from pandemic COVID19 in Spain.
+## PART II: Scripts for exploring and predicting data from pandemic COVID19 in Spain